-POSITION: Full-time, with faculty rank; continuing status track, 11-month contract, appointment in the School of Humanities, Religion, and Social Sciences (Division of Social Sciences).
-This position serves Degree Completion, Online, and Main Campus teaching programs in the Criminology major, under the direction of the Criminology Program Director.
+POSITION: Full-time, with faculty rank; tenure track, 11-month contract, appointment in the School of Humanities, Religion, and Social Science (Division of Social Science).
+This position serves the accelerated modality, online, and main campus teaching programs in the Criminology major, and is intended to fill the role of Criminology Program Director.

 - Teach in the Criminology curriculum across all modalities.
 Teaching responsibilities include traditional face-to-face, blended, and online teaching.
 This includes instruction on our main and regional campuses, as well as evening classes.

 - Lead the Criminology Program administratively in the role of Program Director.

 - Contribute to ongoing program assessment and evaluation.

 - Work collaboratively with the Criminology faculty to continue the growth of Criminology at Fresno Pacific University.